 - (a) an examination of the performance of each forecast component, per NEM region, including:

 - (b) input drivers of demand;

 - (ii) energy consumption;

 - (iii) maximum and minimum demand;

 - (iv) input drivers of supply;

 - (v) supply availability; and

 - (vi) reliability.

 - (c) an explanation of the results and any material deviation of trend in differences; and

-- (d) a list of actions undertaken, or to be undertaken, to improve the accuracy of the forecast and forecast components as part of AEMO's forecast improvement plan.

-&lt;sup>9 See: https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/nem-forecasting-and-planning/forecasting-approach.
+9 See: https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/nem-forecasting-and-planning/forecasting-approach.